 Before practising at the Bar, Anna had an extensive career spanning the private and public sectors, working in industries ranging from financial and professional services to energy, mining and real estate.
-Most recently, she worked as a Strategy Consultant for Deloitte advising her clients on corporate strategy, commercial contract structuring, and high value procurement exercises.
-Prior to this she was Chief of Staff for a major new hedge fund as it underwent regulation by the FCA.
+Most recently, she led strategy consulting engagements for one of the Big 4 and prior to this she was Chief of Staff for a major new hedge fund as it underwent regulation by the FCA.

 Anna's ten years in the public sector saw her working in a range of senior Government roles including as Private Secretary/Chief of Staff to two Defence Ministers and the Commissioner of the Metropolitan Police Service, leading negotiations at the UN and EU for the Foreign and Commonwealth Office, supporting military operations in Afghanistan and three years as an advocate before the Asylum and Immigration Tribunal.

 Anna is a contributing author to Discrimination Law published by Bloomsbury Professional and to Lexis PSL Insurance.

 Anna has a substantial and comprehensive employment practice appearing for employers and employees at all stages of proceedings in the tribunal, EAT and civil courts (including claims relating to breach of contract, business protection and executive remuneration) together with professional negligence matters in respect of employment disputes.

 Anna has particular experience of “whistleblowing" cases (including in respect of interim relief applications), and is currently instructed in a number of ongoing, high value cases.